 Now if you take this off and create a new page next year for the same keyword, you’ll have to put in all that effort again, with no guarantee of ranking high.

 A better option is to keep your landing page live and use it as a placeholder.
 You can add copy to your page that lets customers know that you’ll have great deals for them come Christmas season while adding a link to the current products you have available.
 This way, all your traffic doesn’t bounce and you still keep getting traffic to your website.
+You can also do discrete Christmas email marketing thats not too in the face but lets customers know about your Christmas theme hats.

 You can even choose to stock Christmas products through-out the year as some people may want to buy them even when it’s off-season.